OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

           background: transparent; }
 ```

-### Create the JavaScript file for the task pane
+### Specify the JavaScript for the task pane

-Create a file in the **msg-compose** folder named **insert-gist.js**, and add the following code to specify the script for the task pane.
+In the project that you've created, the task pane JavaScript is specified in the file **./src/taskpane/taskpane.js**.
+Open that file and replace the entire contents with the following code.

 ```js
 (function(){